MI-FraunhoferIWM/data2rdf/docs/examples/abox/3_json.md

 }
 ```

-As you may notice, concepts like `Breitenänderung` and `Dehnung` both are time series with slighly different key-patters: `Standardkraft` is a dictionary/object with an additional subelement called `array` for the values and `unit` for the unit, whereas the `Dehnung` key directly has a list of values and no reference for the unit.
+As you may notice, concepts like `Breitenänderung` and `Dehnung` both are dataframe with slighly different key-patters: `Standardkraft` is a dictionary/object with an additional subelement called `array` for the values and `unit` for the unit, whereas the `Dehnung` key directly has a list of values and no reference for the unit.

 ### The mapping